anas-stuff/0x61nas/README.md

 - I'm currently learning IT in the EELU university 😁
 - But I learning to program Since I was 13 years old 😄
 - I'm very very very love programming 🖤
-- And I'm like cats very much too 😍
+- And I'm love cats very much too 😍
 - I like listening to music too ❤
 - I am looking for help with learning machine learning 🤔
 - ⚡ Fun fact: I'm from the top fan to teen titans film😆